MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### chained mental images, shut perfectionnist state
 I prepared a chain of seven mental images (more like dynamic situations) to rehearse stoicism.
 This was fun to produce.
 Will I have the mind to practice them.
 I like to build.
 I shall learn to like to use what I build.
 For this purpose, I reduced the scope of the project (I intially planed 100 images).
 My perfecionnist self started to complain about many things that could improve the project.
 I shut his mouth and force me to produce in a limited time something I could test today.
 I discarded some candidate images to keep it simple.
 This was a good move that I should work to be able to make again.

+##  18/10/2015

+### Epictetus bath.
+The passage where epitectus wrote about the decision to go to public baths despite its possibile inherent trouble resonated with me.
+I call this technique "goal adjunction".
+Your second goal is to keep a stoic mindset.
+I went to 2 places today, and thought a lot about the goal and the stoic goal.
+This worked.
+More specifically I managed to keep my ego in check in places where I tends to let him taking control.

+### thinking place
+One place I went was a public space of philosophical discussions.
+I did not intended to talk because I wanted to avoid ego stuff.
+But, strangely enough, it was about a subject very important for stoicism.
+So I talked a little bit on this subject.
+Each time I talked, I mentionned that I was not a specialist and many people here should now more.
+Maybe it's wrong and nobody knew stuff about stoicism.
+But, anyway, taking a naive position was very confortable.
+Another thing is that I took much time to listen to what people say and to ponder it before answering.
+I was more calm than usual.
+Not overly excited in the face to face relationship.

+### stoicism today
+One thing that struck me was how non-stoic was the approach of people on this subject.
+None of the guys involved brought up stoic ideas about losing things.
+Paradoxally, this may be the reason why stoicism get more adepts.
+When ones discover about stoicism, this is a mindshift in this modern way of thinking life.
+Maybe.